Proposal Coordinator Career Path: 5 Strategies for Women to Advance to Director

 Despite appearing like a roadblock, this setback was actually a door into proposal writing.
 Having the resilience to pick up after an experience as financially and emotionally challenging as a layoff is a feat that we can all learn from.
 As Stephanie, herself says, “without risk, there’s no reward in life”.

 Strategy #5: Build Your Proposal Skills with a T-Shaped Approach

 What does it mean to build internal relationships?
 And what does it mean to understand where you fit in?
 It all boils down to embodying both hard and soft skills, or what recruiters call a T-shaped skillset.

 The T-shape is a metaphor for career growth:

 The vertical line represents expertise and deep understanding of a particular field, a.k.a. hard skills (for example, writing compelling responses and grammar).

 The horizontal line represents cross-discipline collaboration and communication, a.k.a. soft skills (for example, leading with compassion and building interpersonal connections).

 Both are equally important, and developing these qualities helps recruiters and leadership alike determine how valuable you are to an organization.

 But when it comes to winning proposals, there are so many variables, like competition, capacity, and pricing, to name a few.
-That’s why growing into your dream role requires more than just technical skills.
+That’s why growing into your dream role requires more than just technical skills and producing completed proposals.
 We suggest you adopt Yasmin’s frame of mind to avoid burnout and set realistic expectations: